MATH GU4042 Introduction to Modern Algebra II

 Final exam: 40%.

-Help: My office hours are Mondays, 8:30--9:30 AM and Tuesdays and Thursdays, 2--3 PM, and you should always feel free to make an appointment or just drop by.
+Help: My office hours are Mondays, 10--11 AM and Thursdays, 2:30--3:30 PM, and you should always feel free to make an appointment or just drop by.
 Help is also available without appointment in the Mathematics Help Room (406 Mathematics) whenever it is open.

 Academic Dishonesty: The vast majority of students do not cheat.
 Anyone who does so devalues the hard work of the rest of the class and creates a bad atmosphere for all.
 Anyone found to have cheated on an exam will receive a failing grade for the course and be subject to administrative discipline.
 If you are struggling with the material or have a problem about an upcoming exam, please discuss it with me instead of resorting to cheating.